In this tutorial, we will create a full-fledged registration experience, capable of...

 - Show ONLY on Guest

-That means (yep, you guessed it), we will want to flip the dropdown on all items available to exhibitors to SHOW ON BOTH PRIMARY AND ASSOCIATE FORMS.
-We should flip:
+In our example, we will want to flip the dropdown on all items available to exhibitors to SHOW ON BOTH PRIMARY AND ASSOCIATE FORMS.
+That way, those items show to both.

 - All adventure option items (including the OPT OUT item)